-According to a projection by Airlines for America (A4A), the trade organization for leading U.S. airlines, companies in this space are about to experience a very busy Labor Day holiday period (Aug 28-Sep 3).
-The projection indicates 4% more passengers flying to various destinations this Labor Day holiday period compared to last year.
+According to a projection by Airlines for America (A4A), the trade organization for leading U.S. airlines, companies in the airline space are set to have a busy time in the 12-day Thanksgiving travel period (Nov 22-Dec 3).
+The projection indicates 3.7% more passengers flying to various destinations in the period compared to 2018.

 The bullish forecast further confirms strong demand for air travel.
-Low ticket prices have contributed to the favorable projection.
+Affordable ticket prices have contributed to the favorable projection.
 Needless to say, with the economy expanding at a steady pace and consumers remaining confident about their well-being, a greater number of Americans are opting for a vacation.

 So, it makes sense to invest in airline stocks that can make the most of an upbeat A4A view.

-To meet the surge in travel demand, U.S. carriers are increasing the number of available seats by 109,000 per day, despite more than 300 flights being rendered non-operative per day due to the grounding of the Boeing 737 MAX jets.
+To meet the surge in travel demand, U.S. carriers are increasing the number of available seats by 108,000 per day.
+In fact, they will be operating 859 more flights a day during the period compared to 2018.

 Additionally, the robust financial health of most domestic carriers has prompted them to invest substantially in improving the flying experience of travelers, in a bid to stay afloat amid stiff competition.
-Driven by the above reasons, the seven-day period is likely to see 95,000 additional passengers taking to the skies per day on various U.S. carriers.
+Driven by the above reasons, the 12-day period is likely to see 93,000 additional passengers taking to the skies per day on various U.S. carriers.

 Airlines Represent Solid Investment Opportunities